Take pleasure in your baby’s first aquatic experience in the warm soothing waters of the leisure pool.

 (please note, an adult is required to be in the water with the child for the duration of their lesson)

-For more information or to enrol in our Baby and Tots program, please call the Swim School office on 1300 422 664 or via email.
+For more information or to enrol in our Baby and Tots program, please call the Swim School office at Cannington on 6350 7300 or at Riverton on 9231 0900, or email.

 Your infant's aquatic program provides a balanced and comprehensive aquatic experience.
 Our experienced AUSTSWIM trained Infant Instructors will allow both parents and infants the opportunity to share in the pleasures that only water can bring.
 Parents will be guided through activities that develop water familiarisation, exploration and most importantly, water safety skills.